Matt Serra: UFC Hall of Fame

 On the 5th July 2018 Matt Serra was inducted into the UFC Hall of Fame Class of 2018 in the pioneer wing.

 Personal life

 Matt and his wife Ann were married on May 26, 2007.
 The couple have two daughters born in February 2009 and April 2011.

-Serra co-owns a Brazilian jiu-jitsu school in Huntington, New York with his younger brother Nick.
-He currently trains with Ray Longo and trains fighters such as former UFC Middleweight Champion Chris Weidman, UFC Bantamweight Champion Aljamain Sterling, Gian Villante, Pete Sell, Luke Cummo, and The Ultimate Fighter: Live Finalist Al Iaquinta.
+Serra co-owns a Brazilian jiu-jitsu school in Huntington, New York.
+He currently trains with Ray Longo and trains fighters such as former UFC Middleweight Champion Chris Weidman, former UFC Bantamweight Champion Aljamain Sterling, Gian Villante, Pete Sell, Luke Cummo, and The Ultimate Fighter: Live Finalist Al Iaquinta.
 They fight under the Serra-Longo Fight Team.
 After being absent from Aljamain Sterling's corner for UFC 259, Serra announced that he would be retiring from cornerman duties moving forward, although he would still remain as head coach for Serra-Longo Fight Team.